ozgewebb/ozgewebb/README.md

 Hi, I’m Ozge👋

-I love coding, reading, dancing, traveling🙂
+I love coding, reading, dancing, and traveling🙂

 Glad to see you here!😊
 <!---